syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/050_Linux-audit/README.md

     parameters are passed to the file source.
 ---

-**NOTE:** Most recent Linux distributions enable Security-Enhanced Linux (SELinux) or AppArmor as a security measure.
+Most recent Linux distributions enable Security-Enhanced Linux (SELinux) or AppArmor as a security measure.
 If enabled, these technologies might disable access to the Linux Audit log file by default.
 Consult their manuals to enable Linux Audit log access for